Colorful Karlovy Vary is the Best European Spa Town You’ve Never Heard Of

 But the start of World War I brought tourism to an abrupt halt and it never fully recovered its former glory.

-And now is the time to go before the rest of Europe discovers this hidden Czech gem.
+And now is the time go to!

 How to Get from Prague to Karlovy Vary

-While Karlovy Vary does have an international airport, its flight offerings are extremely limited.
-However, it’s just 75 miles from Prague’s international airport (PRG).
+Luckily, it’s just 75 miles from Prague’s international airport (PRG).
 It’s also very well connected to both Germany and Prague via train and bus.

 Read More: 10 Delightful (& Delicious!)
 Things to Do in Prague